Chemical formula: C₂₁H₂₄FN₃O₄ Molecular mass: 401.431 g/mol PubChem compound: 152946

 The following undesirable effects have a higher frequency category in the subgroup of IV treated patients with or without subsequent oral therapy:

-Common: Increased gamma-glutamyl-transferase.
+Common: Increased gamma-glutamyl-transferase

-Uncommon: Ventricular tachyarrhythmias, hypotension, oedema, antibiotic-associated colitis (incl. pseudomembranous colitis, in very rare cases associated with life-threatening complications), seizures incl. grand mal convulsions, hallucination, renal impairment (incl. increase in BUN and creatinine), renal failure.
+Uncommon: Ventricular tachyarrhythmias, hypotension, oedema, antibiotic-associated colitis (incl. pseudomembranous colitis, in very rare cases associated with life-threatening complications), seizures incl. grand mal convulsions, hallucination, renal impairment (incl. increase in BUN and creatinine), renal failure

-In clinical studies involving 2,252 patients, moxifloxacin was administered up to 8 times a day, with over 1,900 of these patients receiving treatment 3 times daily.
+In clinical studies involving 2,252 patients, MOXIVIG was administered up to 8 times a day, with over 1,900 of these patients receiving treatment 3 times daily.
 The overall safety population that received the medicinal product consisted of 1,389 patients from the United States and Canada, 586 patients from Japan and 277 patients from India.
 No serious ophthalmic or systemic undesirable effects related to the medicinal product were reported in any of the clinical studies.
 The most frequently reported treatment-related undesirable effects with the medicinal product were eye irritation and eye pain, occurring at an overall incidence of 1 to 2%.
 These reactions were mild in 96% of those patients who experienced them, with only 1 patient discontinuing therapy as a result.

 The following adverse reactions are classified according to the following convention: very common (≥1/10), common (≥1/100 to <1/10), uncommon (≥1/1,000 to <1/100), rare (≥1/10,000 to <1/1,000), very rare (<1/10,000) or not known (cannot be estimated from the available data).
 Within each frequency grouping, undesirable effects are presented in decreasing order of seriousness.

-Common: eye pain, eye irritation
+| Eye disorders | Common | eye pain, eye irritation |

-Uncommon: punctate keratitis, dry eye, conjunctival haemorrhage, ocular hyperaemia, eye pruritus, eyelid oedema, ocular discomfort,
+| Uncommon | punctate keratitis, dry eye, conjunctival haemorrhage, ocular hyperaemia, eye pruritus, eyelid oedema, ocular discomfort | |

-Rare: corneal epithelium defect, corneal disorder, conjunctivitis, blepharitis, eye swelling, conjunctival oedema, vision blurred, visual acuity reduced, asthenopia, erythema of eyelid
+| Rare | corneal epithelium defect, corneal disorder, conjunctivitis, blepharitis, eye swelling, conjunctival oedema, vision blurred, visual acuity reduced, asthenopia, erythema of eyelid | |

-Not known: endophthalmitis, ulcerative keratitis, corneal erosion, corneal abrasion, intraocular pressure increased, corneal opacity, corneal infiltrates, corneal deposits, eye allergy, keratitis, corneal oedema, photophobia, eyelid oedema, lacrimation increased, eye discharge, foreign body sensation in eyes
+| Not known | endophthalmitis, ulcerative keratitis, corneal erosion, corneal abrasion, intraocular pressure increased, corneal opacity, corneal infiltrates, corneal deposits, eye allergy, keratitis, corneal oedema, photophobia, eyelid oedema, lacrimation increased, eye discharge, foreign body sensation in eyes | |

-Rare: nasal discomfort, pharyngolaryngeal pain, sensation of foreign body (throat)
+| Respiratory, thoracic and mediastinal disorders | Rare | nasal discomfort, pharyngolaryngeal pain, sensation of foreign body (throat) |

 Serious and occasionally fatal hypersensitivity (anaphylactic) reactions, some following first dose, have been reported in patients receiving systemic quinolone therapy.
 Some reactions were accompanied by cardiovascular collapse, loss of consciousness, angioedema (including laryngeal, pharyngeal or facial oedema), airway obstruction, dyspnoea, urticaria and itching.